Chili-Glazed Meatloaf

 - When I prepare meatloaf, I get all the ingredients except the meat mixed together first.
 This ensures they’ll be more evenly distributed throughout the whole meatloaf.

-- I then put on disposable gloves and mix everything together with my hands.
+- I then put on disposable gloves and mix everything together by hand.

 - To bake in a pan or not to bake in a pan is often the question.
-I’m a neat freak and meatloaf drippings can spatter all over the oven, so I opt for the pan.
+Because meatloaf drippings can spatter all over the oven, I opt for the pan.

-- If you wish to bake outside of a pan, simply form into a nice loaf form and place it on a rimmed baking sheet that you’ve lined with parchment paper or nonstick aluminum foil.
+- If you wish to bake without a pan, simply form into a nice loaf shape and place on a rimmed baking sheet lined with parchment paper or nonstick aluminum foil.

-- When the meatloaf is fully baked and a thermometer inserted into the center registers 165 degrees, let the meatloaf rest for about ten minutes.
+- When the meatloaf is fully baked, and a thermometer inserted into the center registers 165 degrees, let it rest for about 10 minutes.
 Then, drain off any excess drippings.

 - A meatloaf sandwich for sure!